dm4bem/model-and-steady-state-cristian_santosh_elias_benjamin/README.md

-Questions: why does the temperature not start at 0 for the second room?
+Question: why does the temperature not start at 0 for the second room?

-Questions: why is everything so slow, right now I just imposed a half an hour time step but otherwise the resampling is slower than an hour.
+Question: why is everything so slow, right now I just imposed a half an hour time step but otherwise the resampling is slower than an hour.

+Question: Why do you use the total area for the phi (radiance) because the floor is not radiated?